 More recently the same technology was transitioned to the millimeter-wave (MMW) bands (>30 GHz) to enable 5G MMW communications with data rates beyond 1 Gbps.
 Unfortunately, the technology (data converters and radio components) did not scale well so the 5G MMW phased arrays consume extremely high power.
 In fact, the first generation of 5G MMW-enabled mobile phones were only capable of operating at Gbps rates for ~10 minutes before the battery was drained.

 Instead of taking technologies that worked well at low-frequencies and moving them up in frequency, an alternative approach is to take technologies which natively work at high frequencies such as lens antennas, and modify them to provide the desired functionality (high-speed beam-scanning and multi-beam apertures) for 5G MMW.

-The student will perform analysis, modeling, and simulation of both phased array systems and lens antenna systems.
-They will take advantage of the Matlab phased array toolbox as well as in-house models for lens antennas to perform the system-level comparison.
-The student will first need to attain a conceptual understanding of how phased arrays and lens antennas work.
+The student will perform measurement and simulation of both phased array systems and lens antenna systems.
+They will take advantage of the Matlab simulation models developed by the PI’s group as well as the PI’s measurement laboratory and near-field antenna range.
 This will be done with guidance from graduate students and the PI.
 Then they will develop models of each.

 By the end of the summer, the student will have applied electromagnetic theory and systems analysis to the question of low-power millimeter-wave beam-scanning antennas.
 The outcome of the work will be an assessment of how well lens antenna systems can accomplish the same thing as phased arrays at a fraction of the power and cost.